-The Governor's fiscal 2014 budget proposal maintains the same funding amounts for HSN.
+The fiscal 2014 budget maintains the same funding amounts for HSN.
 Due to expanded options for affordable health coverage through MassHealth and the Health Connector under the ACA, HSN demand is expected to decline by \$36 million (assuming 8% growth rates) to \$58 million (assuming 4% growth rates).
 The reduction in the shortfall from \$143 million in fiscal 2013 to at least \$107 million represents a 25% decline, with the possibility of a 41% decline to \$85 million, which would constitute a major step towards improving the fiscal outlook for Massachusetts hospitals.

 Medical Security Program.
 The Massachusetts Department of Unemployment Assistance provides health insurance assistance through the Medical Security Program (MSP) for low income residents of the Commonwealth who are receiving unemployment insurance benefits.
-The MSP has projected spending of \$43 million for the first half of fiscal 2014.
+The MSP has projected spending of \$26.8 million for the first half of fiscal 2014.
 Beginning January 1, 2014, MSP members will become eligible for other health insurance programs such as those offered by MassHealth and the Health Connector.
 In addition, the funding that supported the MSP, known as the Unemployment Health Insurance (UHI) assessment will be reduced and repurposed to support subsidized coverage in MassHealth and the Connector.

-The Governor has filed legislation that would align state and federal employer responsibility and lower employer contributions to health care.
-The proposal would eliminate the Fair Share Contribution Program, which is the state's quarterly assessment for employers that do not offer a "fair and reasonable" contribution to health insurance for their employees.
-The Fair Share Contribution policy around "fair and reasonable" is set forth in regulation and is a source of revenue in the CCTF.
-The legislation would eliminate the Medical Security Program (MSP), streamlining the state's subsidized coverage through MassHealth and the Health Connector.
-Lastly, in order to ensure employers are contributing their share to health care for residents, the legislation would create a rebranded "employer responsibility contribution" for employers which would, starting in 2014, help finance the cost of subsidized health insurance for low-income residents.
-This funding would take the place of an assessment on businesses for the MSP program known as the Unemployment Health Insurance Assessment or UHI.
-The funding would be directed to MassHealth and the subsidized plans offered under the Health Connector.
-The employer responsibility contribution is designed to be more streamlined and efficient and less burdensome for both small and large businesses than the current Fair Share Contribution.
-The contribution would also be lower than the current MSP employer assessment.
-The Governor's fiscal 2014 budget proposal estimates the new contribution to MassHealth and the Connector to be \$94 million in fiscal 2014.
+The fiscal 2014 budget eliminates the Fair Share Contribution Program, which is the state's quarterly assessment for employers that do not offer a "fair and reasonable" contribution to health insurance for their employees.
+The Fair Share Contribution policy around "fair and reasonable" was set forth in regulation and was a source of revenue for the CCTF.
+The fiscal 2014 budget also eliminates the Medical Security Program (MSP) effective January 1, 2014, streamlining the state's subsidized coverage through MassHealth and the Health Connector.
+Lastly, in order to ensure employers are contributing their share to health care for residents, the budget creates a rebranded "employer responsibility contribution" for employers, starting in 2014, which helps finance the cost of subsidized health insurance for low-income residents at the Health Connector.
+This funding takes the place of an assessment on businesses for the MSP program known as the Unemployment Health Insurance Assessment or UHI.
+The employer medical assistance contribution is lower than the current UHI assessment, and it is designed to be more streamlined for both small and large businesses than the current Fair Share Contribution.
+The fiscal 2014 budget assumes that the new contribution to the Connector will be \$94 million in fiscal 2014.